Yashvardhan2007/Trading-Bot-on-Binance-Futures-Testnet/README.md

 BINANCE_TESTNET_API_KEY=your_actual_api_key_here
 BINANCE_TESTNET_SECRET_KEY=your_actual_secret_key_here

+{ IF YOU WANT A GRAPHICAL INTERFACE THEN DOWNLODE IT AND RUN IN YOU POWER SHELL}
 💻 Running the GUI (Visual Pop-up Window)
 If you want to view a graphical interface instead of using terminal arguments, simply run cli.py with no flags.
 A clean desktop application window will pop up automatically: